Tsai Ming-kai

 Tsai Ming-kai (蔡明介 (Chhòa Bêng-kài, Cài Míngjié); born 6 April 1950, in Taiwan) is a Taiwanese entrepreneur, currently Chairman of MediaTek.

 In 2014, according to Forbes he was ranked 20th Taiwanese by net worth ($1.80 billion).
 In 2014 he was 21st in the "Best-Performing CEOs in the World" ranking by Harvard Business Review.

-In 2016 he received the Morris Chang Exemplary Leadership Award for pioneering the Taiwan semiconductor design industry.
+In 2016, he received the Morris Chang Exemplary Leadership Award for pioneering the Taiwan semiconductor design industry.
+Tsai was awarded the 2024 IEEE Robert N. Noyce Medal.

+In 2025, he was listed on the Asian Scientist 100 published by Asian Scientist.